Authorizations & Referrals

 Capital Health Plan has created wellness programs to encourage members to adopt a healthier way of life and prevent the onset or worsening of an illness or disease.
 The ultimate goal is to make positive health practices the easiest choice.
 Capital Health Plan's Wellness Programs connect you to health classes supporting your commitment to a healthier lifestyle.

+Below is additional information on how the program works.
 Please check with your physician before starting your exercise program.

 - For more information about the TOPS program, please call 800-932-8677 or visit www.TOPS.org.